 However these magnificent crystals formed, they formed within the few thousand years since the Flood.
 And given the stability of conditions needed to form them, the true time frame is likely many orders of magnitude smaller than that proposed in the latest study.
 How long is that?
 Likely closer to the 30 or so years originally suggested by the mining company geologist and superintendent of exploration in a Mexican newspaper article.

 The AiG writer provides no observational evidence or any measurement of growth rate even under ideal conditions that would allow for such fast crystal growth.
-The author produces no chemical analysis which would suggest that the crystals have experienced different rates of growth in the past versus the present.
-But to provide assurance to their reader that they need not worry about these crystals the author accepts – without questioning or any substantiation – and promotes the initial reaction by a mine employee.
+The author ignores the detailed scientific research which shows the crystals are very old and produces no chemical analysis which would suggest that the crystals have experienced different rates of growth in the past versus the present.
+But to provide assurance to their reader that they need not worry about these crystals the author accepts—without questioning or any substantiation—and promotes the initial reaction by a mine employee.

 The title of the AiG article is “Crystal Rate of Growth Debated.”
 What debate?
 The article reports the 2011 research which details growth rates calculations and the characterization of the crystals.
 There is not debate about the numbers and subsequently a dozen other studies have confirmed the slow growth of these crystals.
 The debate the AiG article seems to refer to is the fact that a mine employee upon discovery of the crystals suggested that they may have grown in 30 to 50 years.
 How is that a debate?
 A suggestion not backed up by evidence versus years of study is not a debate.

-In today’s vernacular what Answers in Genesis is good at providing are alternative facts.
+In today’s vernacular what Answers in Genesis has provided are alternative facts or “fake science.”
 They lift up unsupported speculation and treat it as equal if not superior to expert analysis.
 By framing the article as a “debate” they suggest that there are two sides to the story which sends the message that is possible that either is wrong and thus theirs may be right.
 The goal isn’t to provide a rational defense but to create enough confusion that the true believer won’t look behind the curtain and see the data for what it is.

 Chemistry is not a friend of the young-earth hypothesis

 Look at the references at the end of this article.
 There is a lot that is known about crystal formation.
 How these particular crystals grow is based on some fundamental rules in chemistry.
-Ken Ham and AiG like to talk about all data is interpreted through a worldview as if having the right worldview – the earth is young – that the data can be made to fit it.
+Ken Ham and AiG like to talk about how all data is interpreted through a worldview as if having the right worldview – the earth is young – will make all the data fit correctly.
 I suppose that could be true but to fit his worldview he will need change the laws of chemistry.
-Its been done before, YECs appeal to supernatural intervention at times to remove pesky problems like heat dissipation from volcanic activity during the Flood.
+It has been done before, YECs appeal to supernatural intervention at times to remove pesky problems like heat dissipation from volcanic activity during the Flood.
 If God can be appealed to for miraculous changes in thermodynamic laws I suppose He could be appealed to change a number of laws of chemistry to make these crystals grow differently in the past than they do in the present.

 AiG isn’t afraid to say that the field of genetics is all wrong about mutations, that species can form super-fast, or that radiometric dating doesn’t work because the past was different from the present.
 Maybe the next step is to suggest that covalent and ionic bonds used to have different strengths in the past than they do today.